Welcome To Years 1/2!

 Mrs Bacon/Mrs Kerry

 - Information on phonics, including videos and websites to visit

-- A Classroom Secrets work pack containing Maths and English work for EACH year group for Week 13 (week beginning 6th July), plus Guidance and Answers for Parents!
+- A Hamilton work pack containing Maths and English work for EACH year group for Week 14 (week beginning 13th July)*

 - Science work for BOTH year groups for the whole of this half term

 - RE work for BOTH year groups for the remaining weeks of this half term